-So even though I no longer try to wake up super-early due to my chronotype, and even though I have no sleep/wake issues, I did have a problem with mornings.
-Specifically, small things would happen in the morning that would freak me out for the remainder of the day; a funky email, an early call, or an upsetting video would make me sad or anxious for the rest of the day.
-I knew, objectively, that if I had read or viewed that same thing at 2pm instead of 8:30am, it would have been fine, so the issue was with me.
-So, this past year, I experimented with various morning routines, and have hit upon one that really works for me.
+But even when I changed my life so I didn't need to wake up super-early, I found I still had a problem with mornings.
+Specifically, small things would happen in the morning that would freak me out for the remainder of the day — a funky email, an early call, or an upsetting video would make me sad or anxious for the rest of the day.
+I knew, objectively, that if I had read or viewed that same thing at 2 p.m. instead of 8:30 a.m., it would have been fine, so the issue was with me.
+So, this past year, I experimented with various morning routines, and I've hit upon one that really works for me.

-What I have found is that I need is for mornings to be quiet, reflective, and supportive to my health and well-being.
-I do this in very specific, concrete ways (and keep to a regular schedule with some flexibility): I wake at the same time, and get out of bed within 5 minutes of the alarm — which is music or a gentle gong, not a dramatic honk.
+What I've found is that I need mornings to be quiet, reflective and supportive to my health and well-being.
+I do this in very specific, concrete ways (and keep to a regular schedule with some flexibility): I wake at the same time, and get out of bed within five minutes of the alarm — which is music or a gentle gong, not a dramatic honk.
 "Shocking" myself awake gets my adrenaline zooming first thing, which is bad news for me.
 I then do bathroom stuff and head downstairs and put hot water on.
-I drink a large glass of water with lemon in it, which is a simple, easy way to keep your liver functioning optimally, and a refreshing way to rehydrate; I stretch in front of a sun-lamp or in the sunshine outside for 7-10 minutes, depending on the weather.
+I drink a large glass of water with lemon in it (a simple, easy way to keep your liver functioning optimally and a refreshing way to rehydrate); I stretch in front of a sun-lamp or in the sunshine outside for seven to 10 minutes, depending on the weather.
 I breathe deeply and do a moving meditation or a sitting one.
 I play with my cat, because she usually ends up in my lap when I meditate.
 I pour my tea.
-All of the above takes about 40 minutes — no rush (that's important).
-Now, if I really don't have time, I get dressed and get out the door next, but most days, I spend ten minutes writing in my journal, and another 15 or 20 reading a novel, usually outside, while sipping my puer'h tea.
+All of the above takes about 40 minutes — no rushing, and that's important.
+Now, if I really don't have time, I get dressed and get out the door next, but most days, I spend 10 minutes writing in my journal, and another 15 or 20 reading a novel, usually outside, while sipping my puer'h tea.

 Then I'm ready to hit my desk.
 Total time?
-A little over an hour, and I am not only awake, but feeling great.
+A little over an hour, and I'm not only awake, but also feeling great.
 This hour in the morning sets the tone for my day and includes everything that's important to me — doing things on my own time (no rushing); literature; centering and movement; and nature, each in small doses.
-I usually eat breakfast an hour later at my desk, because I don't like eating when I wake up.
+I usually eat breakfast an hour later at my desk, because I don't like eating first thing in the morning.

-Beth Bucyzyski, Colorado (Writer, Author of "Sharing is Good"): "Bathroom/washup.
+Beth Buczynski, Colorado (writer, author of "Sharing is Good"): "Bathroom/washup.
 COFFEE, chill with cat, cleanup a little.
 Then do some easy exercises like squats, pushups, situps to get the blood flowing (esp if it's cold!).
 Make sure curtains are open to let in sun, then usually put on some soothing music and climb up into my loft where the desk is."